bodhi-baum/jsgames/README.md

 # jsgames
 I like to play a little game in between.
-So I thought I'd put up a little list of board games that are playable in the browser or programmed in JS.<br>
+So I thought I'd put up a little list of board games and also card games that are playable in the browser or programmed in JS.<br>
 If you know other sites / games which fit in this category feel free to add them here.
 I´ĺl try to add explanations on how to play the various games, also.